redis-collections/redis-collections/docs/index.rst

 Additional notes
 ----------------

-*   All operations are atomic.
+*   Most operations are atomic.
+Documentation warns in case of race conditions.
 *   Redis Collections try to stick to API of the original data structures known from pure Python.
     To have the same (expected) behaviour is considered to be more important than efficiency.